WDI-DTLA-41/classroom/lectures/week_01/01w01d01m_intro_to_git_and_github/README.md

 ### Workflow
 ![git_workflow](http://i.imgur.com/3HCGTlP.png)

+### How Git works
 1. You modify files in your working directory.
+This is where you work!!!!
+2. The repository is in .git/.
+One of the directories is the objects directory, it conatins the project history.
-2. You stage the files, adding snapshots of them to your staging area.
+3. You stage the files, adding snapshots of them to your staging/index area.
-3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.
+4. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git repository.

 ### Common Git commands